dwulff/text2sdg/cran-comments.md

 ## Minor update
-Fixed bug in detect_any function (did not work as expected with argument output = "documents") Update method reference in description
-Removed unused test.R file
+Some small updates for pkgdown and typo fixes in the vignette.

 ## R CMD check results
+There were no ERRORs

-There were no ERRORs or WARNINGs or NOTEs.
+There were no WARNINGs

+There was one NOTE:
+❯ checking installed package size ...
+NOTE
+    installed size is  6.8Mb
+    sub-directories of 1Mb or more:
+      data   6.0Mb

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.